 - Medicare Part A deductible for each benefit period.

-- Coinsurance and hospital charge up to 365 days beyond the point when Medicare benefits are exhausted.
+- Coinsurance and hospital charges up to 365 days beyond the point when Medicare benefits are exhausted.

 - Hospice care coinsurance or copayment.